ResponsiveImagesCG/paris-meetup/README.md

 [`picture` element](http://picture.responsiveimages.org )
-and [client hints](https://github.com/igrigorik/http-client-hints)), we've had trouble getting sufficient momentum behind browser implementations that would let the market decide which solutions fulfills the use cases most effectively.
+and [client hints](https://github.com/igrigorik/http-client-hints)), we've had trouble getting sufficient momentum behind browser implementations that would let the market decide which solutions fulfills the [use cases](http://usecases.responsiveimages.org) most effectively.

-In the mean time, developers have had to make due with custom pollyfills which often prevent browsers from loading the image resources until after the DOM was (at least partially) loaded and Javascript has run.
-This directly hinders the performance work browser engineers have done over the years to optimize resource loading, and get requests on the wire as soon as possible, according to their priority.
-That leaves developers with the dilemma "Do we stall the image load, or download unnecessary image data which will slow down the overall load time and inflate the user's bills?"
+In the mean time, developers are makig due with custom pollyfills that often prevent browsers from loading the image resources until after the DOM was (at least partially) loaded and Javascript has run.
+This directly hinders the performance work browser engineers have done over the years to optimize resource loading, and get requests on the wire as soon as possible ( according to their priority).
+That leaves developers with the dilemma: "Do we stall the image load?, or download unnecessary image data which will slow down the overall load time and inflate the user's bills?"